AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-cj-market-data.md

     ![Screen_Shot_2014-02-04_at_3.31.27_PM.png](../assets/Screen_Shot_2014-02-04_at_3.31.27_PM.png){:.zoom}

-1. After  you have downloaded the file, you can [upload the file](../data-analyst/importing-data/connecting-data/using-file-uploader.md) to your Magento BI data warehouse.
+1. After  you have downloaded the file, you can [upload the file](../data-analyst/importing-data/connecting-data/using-file-uploader.md) to your MBI data warehouse.

-   This creates a new table in your Magento BI data warehouse that you can continue to upload fresh data into periodically.
+   This creates a new table in your MBI data warehouse that you can continue to upload fresh data into periodically.
 When uploading the file, be sure to to follow the formatting requirements listed in [Using the File Uploader](../data-analyst/importing-data/connecting-data/using-file-uploader.md).